Roland Berger helps companies reduce their impact on the environment and the climate in a competitive way. Contact us now.

 Climate Change Combat Radar

-Combating climate change brings both opportunities and challenges.
+Combating climate change offers both opportunities and challenges.
 Governments around the globe are responding with climate change-related policies and legislation.
 Customers, too, are changing their buying behavior.
-Companies that react quickly to these shifting goalposts can significantly improve their competitive position.
-The problem is, each shift is complex and hard to predict.
+Companies that react quickly to these shifts can significantly improve their competitive position.
+The challenge is that these shifts are complex and hard to predict.

 What insights can be derived from the results?

-As can be seen by clicking on the Climate Change Combat Radar above, the overall country scores for the 24 countries assessed is rather low, averaging out at just 2.1 on a scale of 0 to 5.
-Top of the ranking comes Sweden with a score of 3.4.
+As can be seen by clicking on the Climate Change Combat Radar above, overall, scores from 2020 to 2021 have increased in all three dimensions - attitude, action, and status.
+However, overall country scores for the countries assessed are rather low, averaging out at just 2.2 on a scale of 0 to 5.
+Sweden leads the ranking with a score of 3.5.

 This contrasts with the level of awareness on climate issues found among the general public.
-Around two-thirds of people in most regions recognize that human beings are the reason the climate is changing.
-Not only that, 30 to 50 percent of individuals view climate change as the primary environmental issue, and in some individual countries such as India that figure is as high as 71 percent.
-As investors put pressure on companies, business is having to react: According to Bloomberg almost 2,000 firms worldwide now disclose their Scope 1 GHG emissions in full, compared to just 43 in 2016.
+Based on the indicators, around two-thirds of people in most regions recognize that climate change is caused by human activity.
+Furthermore, 30 to 50 percent of individuals view climate change as the primary environmental issue, and in some countries such as India, that figure is as high as 71 percent.

-Initiatives are underway with significant potential to reduce emissions, such as the European Union's Emissions Trading System, carbon pricing measures in parts of Canada and the United States, a national emissions trading system in China launched in February 2021 and initial steps towards emissions trading in certain Southeast Asian countries.
+Potentially impactful initiatives are underway with significant potential to reduce emissions, such as the European Union's Emissions Trading System, carbon pricing measures in parts of Canada and the United States, a national emissions trading system in China launched in February 2021, and initial steps towards emissions trading in certain Southeast Asian countries.
+The United States is considering legislation that would greatly reduce its carbon emissions.
 Coal is being phased out in most European countries.
 China provides strong subsidies for clean energy.
-Internal combustion engines are being banned in many cities.
-Our conclusion – a hopeful one – is that limiting global warming 2°C can still be achieved, with sufficient impetus from companies, investors, banks, insurers, the general public and politicians.
-But the path for achieving this goal will inevitably narrow as the current decade progresses.
+Many cities are banning internal combustion engines.

-Roland Berger helps you navigate a world where combating climate change is increasingly a priority.
-Our experts offer detailed insights into different countries and industries – insights that will help you identify future opportunities and challenges, and so achieve lasting competitive advantage.
+Roland Berger helps you navigate a world where combating climate change is a growing priority.
+Our radar and experts offer detailed insights into different countries and industries – insights that will help you identify future opportunities and challenges and help to achieve a sustainable competitive advantage.

 Climate action: A new competitiveness paradigm